Traditional BSN Program

 - A grade of C or better in all prerequisite and major requirements—courses may only be repeated once

-All KSU students must complete the General Education Requirements and University-Wide Degree Requirements to graduate with any Bachelor's degree.
+All KSU students must complete KSU's General Education Requirements and University-Wide Degree Requirements to graduate with any Bachelor's degree.
 These courses can be taken before, during,

 Transfer students and students who already hold a degree in another field may already meet some or all of these general core requirements.
-If you think this might be the case for you, please contact the Advising Center at firstname.lastname@example.org
+Please refer to your DegreeWorks link in Owl Express.
+If you have any further questions, please contact the Advising Center at firstname.lastname@example.org

 Once accepted into the BSN program, you will take a series of 14 courses (42 credit hours) over five semesters.
 Courses must be taken sequentially, and the exact schedule of courses varies depending on the semester in which you begin the program.

-General Education Requirements (43 Credit Hours)
+General Education Requirements

-Must take SOCI 1101, CHEM 1151 AND LAB, CHEM 1152 AND LAB, and STAT 1107 (formerly MATH 1107) as a General Education Requirement
+Must take SOCI 1101, CHEM 1151 AND LAB, CHEM 1152 AND LAB (CHEM 1211/1212 sequence allowed), and STAT 1107 (formerly MATH 1107) as General Education Requirements

-Lower Division Major Requirements (Area F) (17 Credit Hours)
+Lower Division Major Requirements

 BIOL 2221 and LAB—Anatomy and Physiology I & Lab*